orpiske/homebrew-alt/README.md

 * **submarine**
 This package requires newer versions of autoconf and automake than those provided by Apple.
-Run `brew info submarine` for details
+Run `brew info submarine` for details.

 Docs
 ----